Four hundred souls : a community history of African America, 1619-2019

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Kendi, I. X., & Blain, K. N. (2021).
-Four hundred souls: a community history of African America, 1619-2019 (First edition.).
+Four hundred souls: a community history of African America, 1619-2019.
+(First edition).
 One World.

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

-Kendi, Ibram X and Keisha N. Blain.
+Kendi, Ibram X. and Keisha N. Blain.
 2021.
 Four Hundred Souls: A Community History of African America, 1619-2019.
 One World.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

-Kendi, Ibram X and Keisha N. Blain.
-Four Hundred Souls: A Community History of African America, 1619-2019 One World, 2021.
+Kendi, Ibram X. and Keisha N. Blain.
+Four Hundred Souls: A Community History of African America, 1619-2019.
+One World, 2021.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

-Kendi, Ibram X., and Keisha N. Blain.
-Four Hundred Souls: A Community History of African America, 1619-2019 First edition., One World, 2021.
+Kendi, Ibram X.,, and Keisha N. Blain.
+Four Hundred Souls: A Community History of African America, 1619-2019.
+First edition, One World, 2021.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View